 The Hazlewood Exemption helps fund an eligible student's education costs.
 The exemption covers tuition and institutional fees.
 It does not cover any lab or special fees for individual courses The required Hazlewood paperwork must be submitted each semester to the Veterans Services Office at Vernon College in order to receive the exemption prior to the last class date of each semester.
 Instructions are available at the Vernon College Veterans Services Office or on line at Hazelwood Exemption Instructions.

 ENROLLMENT STATUS - The amount of financial aid a student receives is based on his or her enrollment status on the day after the census date and awards will be adjusted accordingly.
 Enrollment status will be determined according to the following: Full-time - 12 semester hours or more; Three quarter-time - 9-11 semester hours; Half-time - 6-8 semester hours; Less than half-time 1-5 semester hours.
 Courses the student enrolls in for the second compressed course (Fall II, Spring II or Summer II) will be excluded from the student's enrollment status until balance checks for the Fall, Spring and/or Summer semester have been disbursed.
 There is a 30 semester hour limit for remedial coursework for any individual student.
 Remedial hours attempted beyond the 30 hour limit will not be included in course load for determining enrollment status.
 Repeated courses will be included in determining course load as long as the repeated course is not the result of more than one repetition of a previously passed course.
 Courses that do not count toward a student's degree or certificate, with the exception of remedial courses, can not be included to determine his or her enrollment status.
+Audit means to attend a course without working for or expecting to receive formal credit; therefore, audit classes cannot be included to determine a student's enrollment status.
 If the student enrolls in a compressed semester (Fall I or Fall II, Spring I or Spring II, Summer I or Summer II) or in a minimester that is included as part of a previous semester (December or May mini), the student's final enrollment status for determining grant eligibility that semester is the day after the census date for the semester of the last course taken.
 If a student drops, withdraws from or adds a class on or before the census date, the student's enrollment status will be adjusted and the student's grant aid recalculated .
 Recalculations will include both increases and decreases in enrollment up to the census date of the student's last class.

 DISBURSEMENT OF AWARDS - All grants, loans and scholarships are electronically credited to a student's account and can be applied toward the student's tuition and fees, book and dorm charges.
 Students do have the option to decline to electronically credit their account with their book charges.
 The student may also provide written authorization to charge minor prior year institutional charges of $200 or less, or any other educationally related cost to their financial aid account.
 Grant, scholarship and loan balances will be disbursed by the Business Office within 30 days after the beginning of the semester.
 Grant, scholarship and loan balances for students enrolled in the second compressed semester (Fall II, spring II and Summer II) will be disbursed within 30 days after the beginning of that semester.
 As per federal regulations, Direct loans are issued to students in multiple disbursements.
 Generally this means students will receive equal portions of their loan each semester, except if their loan is only one semester in length.
 If one semester then generally the loan will be split into two disbursements in that semester.
 Also, as per federal regulations, the first disbursement of a student loan to a first-year, first-time borrower must be held for at least 30 days.
 Exact disbursement dates will be posted on the VC Financial Aid webpage.
 For students who complete their file after the semester is completed, their award will be based upon their final enrollment status and will include only courses completed (includes earned F's, in progress and incompletes), and dropped classes or withdraws will not be included in determining enrollment status.
 The business office disburses balances at least twice monthly.
 Financial aid balances will be place on the student's Chaparral Card unless the student has designated a different direct deposit account.
 Students who do not have a Chaparral card or who do not designate a direct deposit account will be mailed a check.
 Any financial aid awards will first be applied to the balance due Vernon College before being issued to the student.
 Students who fail to establish eligibility, don't begin attendance in each class or don't attend their classes thru count day, will have their financial assistance reduced or canceled.